Need a Login?

 College stores report that the use of bundles is increasing because a greater number of instructors are adopting (or requiring) bundles, or utilizing some of the components that are contained in a typical bundle.

-When asked to rank the importance of factors when deciding to purchase required course materials, students ranked whether or not the textbook is packaged with additional items relatively low in NACS’ 2012 Student Watch™ report.
+When asked to rank the importance of factors when deciding to purchase required course materials, students ranked whether or not the textbook is packaged with additional items relatively low in the Student Watch™ fall 2013 report.

 Students complain that bundles make course materials more expensive.
 This complaint is exacerbated when bundled materials are required, but not all of the materials in the bundle are used in the classroom.
 In addition, bundling makes the lost-cost renting of textbooks difficult.